Digital Master Plan: The University of Montpellier Charts Its Digital Course

 Digital Governance

 According to the director of information systems and digital technology: “The essential element for implementing the SDN!”
 Digital governance is divided into three traditional areas: strategic, management, and operational.
 The strategic component is embodied by the Digital Monitoring Committee (Cosnum).
-It primarily involves the president, the deans of schools, faculties, and institutes, as well as research clusters, and meets once a year.
+It primarily involves the president, the deans of schools, academic departments (UFRs), and institutes, as well as research clusters, and meets once a year.

-The management of the initiative is coordinated by the SDN Monitoring Committee (COSUI SDN), led by the Director General of Services and comprising the DGSAs, Vice President for Open Science Anne Laurent, and Deputy Vice President for Digital Technology in Education David Cassagne.“This monitoring committee has been in operation for over a year now.
+Governance, meanwhile, is centered around the SDN Monitoring Committee (COSUI SDN), led by the Director General of Services and comprising the DGSAs, Vice President for Open Science Anne Laurent, and Deputy Vice President for Digital Technology in Education David Cassagne.“This monitoring committee has been in operation for over a year now.
 It meets monthly, makes decisions regarding the roadmap, and ensures that all the resources necessary for the successful development of the SDN are available,” explains Adeline Fabrié.

-This governance structure also includes eight IT steering committees.
-One for each major area: research, digital solutions for training, training, finance, HR, management, facilities and logistics, and finally IT and digital security.“The monitoring committees for research, training, and digital technology for training already existed; the others were created as a result of the extensive work we all did together to design this new governance structure.”
-Led by their respective vice presidents, they meet every six months to monitor the various projects and refine the roadmap based on on-the-ground constraints.
+This governance structure also includes eight information system steering committees—one for each major area: research, digital technology for training, training, finance, HR, management, assets and logistics, and finally, information system and digital security.“The monitoring committees for research, education, and digital technology for education already existed; the others were created as a result of the extensive work we all did together to design this new governance structure.”
+Led by their respective vice presidents, they meet every six months to monitor the various projects and refine the roadmap based on practical constraints.
 The completion of this Digital Strategy Document (SDN) after more than 18 months of work now serves as a benchmark and roadmap for the institution’s digital projects.
-The digital strategy, through its nine key areas, and the established governance framework enable its management and evolution to best align with future digital transformations.
+The digital strategy, through its nine guiding principles, and the governance framework in place enable its management and evolution to best align with future digital transformations.